-Construction is scheduled to take place in the August-to-October 2023 timeframe.
-The project could take up to eight weeks to complete and in-river work will finish no later than October 31, before anadromous Chinook salmon return in high numbers from the Pacific Ocean to the Lower American River.
+In-river work is scheduled to finish no later than October 31, before anadromous Chinook salmon return in high numbers from the Pacific Ocean to the Lower American River.

-Crews may be on site Monday through Saturday from 6 a.m. to 6 p.m. (noise starting at 7 a.m.) with in-river work occurring only on weekdays (and not on Labor Day).
+Crews may be on site Monday through Saturday from 6 a.m. to 6 p.m. (noise starting at 7 a.m.) with in-river work occurring only on weekdays.

 - Read the 2023 Habitat Project fact sheet

 - Read the 2023 Habitat Project mailer for local residents

 - Update on results of the 2021 Habitat Project at Ancil Hoffman Park Near the Effie Yeaw Nature Center